Gatlinburg is one of the most popular resort towns in the United States.

 Learn more about the story of a lovely young woman who committed suicide and her efforts to prevent others from following in her footsteps.

 The tours begin from the Gatlinburg Strip, starting at the Gatlinburg Space Needle.
-The price is $21 per person.
+The price starts at $25 per person.

 Guests will be greeted in downtown Gatlinburg at 7:30 am, after which they will ride up the Anakeesta mountain for even more fun.